CoPhi/cophiproofreader/README.md

 cophiproofreader
 ================

-WebApp for OCR output proof-reading
+Proof-reading system for OCR applied to Greek and Latin texts